ashokhin/s3_exporter/README.md

 ## Flags

 ```
   -h, --help                     Show context-sensitive help (also try --help-long and --help-man).
       --web.listen-address=":9340"
                                  Address to listen on for web interface and telemetry.
       --web.metrics-path="/metrics"
                                  Path under which to expose metrics
-      --exporter-config-file="./config.yml"
-                          Path to exporter config file
+      --exporter-config-file=""  Path to exporter config file
-      --log.level="info"  Only log messages with the given severity or above.
-Valid levels: [debug, info, warn, error, fatal]
+      --log.level=info           Only log messages with the given severity or above.
+One of: [debug, info, warn, error]
-      --log.format="logger:stderr"
-                          Set the log target and format.
-Example: "logger:syslog?appname=bob&local=7" or "logger:stdout?json=true"
+      --log.format=logfmt        Output format of log messages.
+One of: [logfmt, json]
       --version                  Show application version.
 ```

-Flags can also be set as environment variables, prefixed by `s3_exporter_`.
-For example: `s3_exporter_S3_ENDPOINT_URL=http://s3.example.local`.

 ## Metrics